ibm-cloud-docs/cephaas/host_rename.md

 # Renaming hosts
 {: #renaming-hosts}

-You can update host name (rename) from the UI, CLI, and by using the API.
+You can update host name (rename) from the UI, CLI, by using the API or Terraform.
 {: shortdesc}

 ## Renaming hosts from the UI